-With cancer affecting one in every two men and one in every three women, it is possible that one of your employee’s may receive a cancer diagnosis in their lifetime.
-The question is how do you, as an employer, assist your employees throughout the process?
+With cancer affecting one in every two men and one in every three women, it is possible that one of your employees may receive a cancer diagnosis in their lifetime.
+The question is how do you, as an employer, assist your employees throughout the experience?
 Every worker is unique and there are many ways you can provide support.
 These resources can help you identify how to help an employee undergoing or returning from cancer treatment.

 We sometimes struggle to find the right words when we hear unfortunate news.
 Help your employee feel supported by showing compassion and providing them with the necessary tools to navigate their diagnosis in the workplace.

-Avoid using theoretical phrases such as, “You’ll be all right.”||Instead, provide a sympathetic tone by saying, “I’m sorry you are going through this.”
+Avoid using theoretical phrases such as, “You’ll be all right.”
+Instead, provide sympathetic support by saying something like, “I’m sorry you are going through this.”

-|Help the employee understand their medical and drug coverage.
+Help your employee understand their medical and drug coverage.
 Offer to help find a patient navigator or advocacy program.

-Discuss their legal rights and protections:
+Discuss their legal rights and protections.

 - ADA: Americans with Disabilities Act External Site

 - HIPAA: Health Insurance Portability and Accountability Act External Site

 - GINA: Genetic Information Nondiscrimination Act External Site

 - PPACA: Patient Protection and Affordable Care Act External Site

 - COBRA: Consolidated Omnibus Budget Reconciliation Act External Site

 Takeaway: Be sure to review your company policies and procedures so you can come prepared to assist your employee through the process.

-Accommodate special requests
+- Accommodate special requests.